xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 ## How is being stubborn a bad thing?

+### * You might be doing the wrong thing or ignoring the consequences

 <h3 style="padding-top: 40px;">You might be doing the wrong thing or ignoring the consequences</h3>

 As mentioned above, stubbornness is a matter of perspective.
 People might think that you’re doing the wrong thing, although you might not think so.